gojibjib/jibjib-api/deploy/README.md

 $ terraform init
 ```

-Create and populate your `terraform.tfvars`
+Create and populate your `terraform.tfvars`:

 ```
 $ touch terraform.tfvars
 ```

-For your keys, assuming you have the following layout
+For your keys, assuming you have the following layout:

 ```
 keys/